The systems

 “It is stratified because social structures are held to be emergent properties that exist in interaction with agents who are conditioned but not determined by structures.”

-The term emergent property seems unrelated to emergent properties in the classic system theory (bicycle and rider) sense.
+Here, term emergent property seems unrelated to emergent properties in the classic sense.

 Does Bhaskar mean a whole system, one that has evolved and stabilised inside a society or social entity?